 Types of Cholesterol

-The outer layer of every cell in our body contains cholesterol.
+The outer layer of every cell in our body contains cholesterol (How to Control Cholesterol).
 It is part of lipids, which is necessary for the smooth functioning of the body.
 Cholesterol moves throughout the body carried by lipoproteins in the blood.
 We usually know about two types of cholesterol, one is good cholesterol and the other is bad cholesterol.
 But mainly three types of cholesterol are found in the human body which are as follows.

 1. LDL cholesterol